Expedition Robinson 2005

-Expedition Robinson: 2005, was the ninth version of Expedition Robinson, or Survivor as it is referred to in some countries, to air in Sweden and it aired in 2005.
+Expedition Robinson: 2005 is the ninth version of Expedition Robinson to air in Sweden and it aired in 2005.

 The major twist this season was that the contestants were divided into tribes based on their annual salaries, with the North team being the "rich" team and the South team being the "poor" team.
 Another twist was that of the change in voting format, all contestants were given thirteen votes that they could use at any time and in any amount.
 Robert Drakwind, formerly known as Robert Andersson, returned to compete for a third time since 1999 along with his girlfriend, Anna Carin Wase.
 Both were "jokers" and did not enter the competition until episode 3.
 Both jokers became "chiefs" of one of the tribes and were given immunity at all pre-merge tribal councils, however from episode 4 on they could be challenged by any member of their tribe for the position of chief.
 If challenged, the chief and challenger would face off in a duel in which the winner would become chief and the loser would be eliminated from the competition.

 The final twist of the season was that of the "Finalist Island".
 Introduced in a challenge immediately preceding the merge, contestants would compete in a series of duels in which the winner would earn a spot on Finalist Island.
 The two contestants left on Finalist Island when only seven contestants were left would have immunity until the final four, while the remaining five contestants not on the island would have to compete for the two remaining spots.
 Karolina and Max were the last two contestants on Finalist Island.
 Ultimately, Karolina Conrad went on to win the season with a jury vote of 6–5 over Max Stjernfelt.